rukavishnikovmihail00/testGit/README.md

 There are 4 functions of the Delivery tool:
 - __install__ - read an installation config and install Artifactory to the instance using ansible.
-- __pack__   - read a packing config, download files and docker images using skopeo, create an archive with some structure
+- __pack__   - read a packing config, download files and docker images using skopeo, create an archive with some structure.
 - __upload__ - unpack the archive, parse an uploading config and the archive structure and upload files to Artifactory instance.
-Show full and delta size of repositories
+Show full and delta size of repositories.
-- __show__   - show space by a repository
+- __show__   - show space by a repository.
 _______________________________________________________________________________________________________________________

-## Requirements
+## Prerequisites
 There are the things that have to be pre-installed on your system

 - Python 3.8     :white_check_mark: